 Most manufacturing industries in the United States have begun using automated technologies like robots to aid everyday tasks.
 Automation is designed to boost productivity and packaging speed while eliminating manual work redundancies.
 Other benefits of packaging automation include:

 Many companies don’t realize the impact that dimensional weight has on their shipping costs.
 Dimensional weight is how much space your packaging takes up rather than how heavy it is.
 That means a package’s dimensional pricing can boost a company’s shipping costs, even if products are relatively light and compact.

 For example, if you’re shipping bags of cotton balls in large, wide boxes that take up too much space, the dimensional weight of the packaging will hike up your shipping costs despite the fact that the cotton balls weigh practically nothing.

 If you spend too much on shipping due to box sizes, consider these low-cost packaging alternatives:

 Though a damaged product here and there may not seem like a significant loss, product returns can cost businesses thousands of dollars a year.
 Why?
 Because when a customer returns a damaged product, the company loses more than just the money spent manufacturing the product itself.
 They also suffer expenses from packaging, shipping and returning the item.
-Not to mention, customers who receive damaged items may develop a negative perception of the company and urge other consumers against choosing its products.
+Not to mention, customers who receive damaged items from poor packaging may develop a negative perception of the company and urge other consumers against choosing its products.